manuel-192/m-repo-info/README.md

 # Instructions for using Manuel's repos
-Currently there are three repos available:
+Currently there are the following repos available:

 Name | Purpose | Link
 ---- | ------- | ----
 antergos-m | Packages created by Manuel | [antergos-m](../../../antergos-m)
 antergos-maur | A selection of AUR packages | [antergos-maur](../../../antergos-maur)
-antergos-mup | Packages to update some Antergos packages | [antergos-mup](../../../antergos-mup)
+antergos-mup | Packages to update some Antergos packages | [antergos-mup](../../../antergos-mup) m-more | Some larger packages | [m-more](../../../m-more)

 The following three steps
 1. edit /etc/pacman.conf